kevintuhumury/itvdb/README.md

 1. Fork this project
 2. Clone your fork on your local machine
 3. Create your feature branch with `git checkout -b my-new-feature`
-4. Add the actual new feature
+4. Add a new feature, like perhaps TVDbActor, TVDbMirror or improve an existing feature
 5. Commit your changes `git commit -am 'Added new feature'`
 6. Push to your branch `git push origin my-new-feature`
 7. Create a new Pull Request